Homer City Generating Station

-The facility's owners are considering deactivating some of its units, and will make a final decision by April of 2022.
+During the 2010s, it underwent two bankruptcies within five years.
+On April 3, 2023, Homer City Generation announced a decision to shut down the power plant and be offline by June 2, 2023.
+Demolition of the site included destruction of the chimneys and cooling towers on March 22rd, 2025.
+In April of 2025, Homer City Redevelopment announced plans to use existing infrastructure to construct a natural gas plant and data center campus.

 Location

 The station is located in Center Township, Indiana County, Pennsylvania, occupying approximately 2400 acre.
 The site also includes the 1800 acre Two Lick Reservoir, a water conservation facility which is operated by the station.

-Coal supply

-But now with diminishing local coal and mines to support it, the train track that runs through Indiana University of Pennsylvania has reopened and now supplies are brought in by train.